vcheplygina/fyp2024/assignment_final.md

-## Task 1: Explore the data

-You will work with (part of) the public dataset PAD-UFES-20, you can download the data [here](https://data.mendeley.com/datasets/zr7vgbcyr2/1).
+For the final assignment we are still working with (part of) PAD-UFES-20, you can download the data [here](https://data.mendeley.com/datasets/zr7vgbcyr2/1).
 Do not forget to cite the dataset in your report.

-Go through the data (images and meta-data) that you have available to understand what's available to you and write a brief summary of your findings.
-For example:

-* What types of diagnoses are there, and how do they relate to each other?
-You can use Google Scholar or other sources, to learn more background about these diagnoses.
-* Is there some missing data?
-Are there images of low quality?
-Etc.
-* You can select a subset of around 100 images to focus on at the start.
-The only requirement is that there are at least two categories of images.

-## Task 2: Segment images by hand

-Create segmentations for your images by hand.
-You will validate your automatic segmentation methods against these segmentations.
+In this part we will be working with image features, like Asymmetry.
+We refer to them as "visual features" hereafter.
+The "visual features" may be different from group to group.

-## Task 3: Segment images automatically
+## Task 3: Select the subset of images that you will work with

+(Details TBA)

 ## Task 4: Annotate image features by hand

-Search for related work about the Asymmetry and Color features and how they are measured by dermatologists.
+Search for related work about your group's visual features and how they are measured by dermatologists.

-Create an annotation guide for you and your group members, where you discuss at least 5 images together, and decide how to rate their Asymmetry and Color.
+Create an annotation guide for you and your group members, where you discuss at least 5 images together, and decide how to rate their visual features.

 Then split the images, such that each image is annotated by at least two people in your group.
 Save your annotations in a CSV file, such that there are as many columns as there are different annotators (+ one column for the image name), i.e. do not put annotations of diffferent people into the same column.